geekhmer/geekhmer.github.io/source/_posts/2014-08-07-test-models-with-rspec-in-ruby-on-rails.markdown

 <p>
   <strong>Generators</strong><br/>
-  Once installed, RSpec and factorygirl will generate spec files instead of Test::Unit test files when commands like: <code>rails generate model</code> and <code>rails generate controller</code> are used.
+  Once installed, RSpec and factorygirl will generate spec files instead of Test::Unit test files when run commands like: <code>rails generate model</code> and <code>rails generate controller</code> are used.
 </p>

 <p>